 What you must pay when you get these services Services that are covered for you In-Network Out-of-Network Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
 Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished innetwork.
-Emergency care is covered worldwide. \$110 copay for each Med room visit.
-ER cost sharin admitted to the hospital w same condition.
-If you are within 48 hours for the sa for the emergency room v.
-If you receive emergency hospital and need inpatient emergency condition is st your inpatient care at the authorized by the plan and sharing you would pay at If you receive emergency you may be required to pat the plan reimburse you or Refer to Chapter 7 for information of the plan reimburse of the plan reimburse you or Refer to Chapter 7 for informatical properties. ing is waived if you are within 48 hours for the eladmitted to the hospital me condition, you pay \$0 wisit.
-I care at an out-of-network at care after your abilized, you must have out-of-network hospital digury cost is the cost a network hospital.
-I care outside of the U.S., any for that care and have not you return home.
+Emergency care is covered worldwide. \$110 copay for each Medroom visit.
+ER cost sharin admitted to the hospital we same condition.
+If you are within 48 hours for the sar for the emergency room within 48 hours for the sar for the emergency room with the emergency condition is straightful and need inpatient emergency condition is straightful your inpatient care at the authorized by the plan and sharing you would pay at If you receive emergency you may be required to pat the plan reimburse you on Refer to Chapter 7 for information. ig is waived if you are ithin 48 hours for the admitted to the hospital me condition, you pay \$0 risit. care at an out-of-network at care after your abilized, you must have out-of-network hospital d your cost is the cost a network hospital. care outside of the U.S., by for that care and have nee you return home.

-Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Fitness benefit (One Pass®) Benefits include: Fitness benefit provided through the One Pass® program to help members take control of their health and feel their best.
-The One Pass program includes: • Gyms and Fitness Locations: You have access to a wide variety of in-network gyms. • Online Fitness: You have access to live, digital fitness classes and ondemand workouts. • Fitness and Social Activities: You also have access to groups, clubs and social events. • Brain Health: Access to online brain training made just for you. \$0 copay for the fitness benefit.
+Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Fitness benefit (One Pass®) Benefits include: Fitness benefit provided through the One \$0 copay for the fitness benefit.
 Benefit includes memory fitness and physical fitness. \$0 copay for the fitness benefit.
 Benefit includes memory fitness and physical fitness.
+Pass® program to help members take control of their health and feel their best.
+The One Pass program includes: Gyms and Fitness Locations: You have access to a wide variety of in-network gyms.
+Online Fitness: You have access to live, digital fitness classes and ondemand workouts.
+Fitness and Social Activities: You also have access to groups, clubs and social events.
+Brain Health: Access to online brain training made just for you.
 For more information about participating gyms and fitness locations, or the program's benefits, please visit www.YourOnePass.com or call 1-877-504-6830 (TTY: 711).